vegaprotocol/documentation/docs/api/using-the-apis.md

 **Fairground**: The project team operate a number of nodes and data nodes with publicly available endpoints for the Vega-run testnet.
 Each Fairground wallet app release is pre-configured with known nodes, including those operated by the project team, at the time of release.

+## Rate limiting [WIP]

+Take content from existing information and distill !!

 ## Available frameworks [WIP]

 ### REST